 The volumetric water content reading is the average water content over the length of the sensor’s rods.

-When using a CS650 or a CS655 in artificial soil, it is best to perform a soil-specific calibration.
 For details on performing a soil-specific calibration, refer to “The Water Content Reflectometer Method for Measuring Volumetric Water Content” section in the CS650/CS655 manual.
-A linear or quadratic equation that relates period average to volumetric water content will work well.

 We've updated our privacy policy.
 Learn More